theislab/single-cell-best-practices/jupyter-book/introduction/experimental_data_collection.md

 Strengths:

 * Sanger sequencing is simple and does not require expensive machines.
-* If done well, the error rate is very low.
+* If done correctly, the error rate is very low.

 Limitations: